 Try this Pumpkin Spice Martini!
 It’s perfect for those hotter fall days…

-I love fall for many reasons: comfy and cozy clothes, a slight chill in the air, comforting colors, warming food such as chilis, squash, and meat(!), autumnal scents (because who doesn’t love a good scented candle?), and the excuse to over consume pumpkin everything.
-Fall brings a shift in the year and officially kicks off the holiday season beginning with Halloween, transcending into Thanksgiving, then ending with the ultimate and most enjoyable holiday ever: Christmas.
+I love fall for many reasons: comfy and cozy clothes, a slight chill in the air, comforting colors, warming food such as chilis, squash, and meat(!), autumnal scents, and the excuse to over consume pumpkin everything.
+Fall brings a shift in the year and officially kicks off the holiday season beginning with Halloween, transcending into Thanksgiving, then ending with the ultimate, and most enjoyable, holiday ever…Christmas!
 What makes this holiday season so much richer for me and my family is the addition that Greyson brings to it all.
 It’s a chance for us to establish these traditions we so badly wanted when we were younger, but that we now get to share with him.

 The first major step in planning anything for your family is simply planning.
 I use Pinterest as my source of inspiration as well as ideas we both shoot off of each other.
 So after we narrowed down our movies it was relatively easy to find appetizers and treats that go with that particular theme of the movie.
 After you have your meals planned it’s all about creating the grocery lists ahead of time that way you don’t miss any ingredients when you go shopping.
 I even cross-referenced ingredients for each week’s menus so that nothing goes to waste!

 Our tasting board for Hocus Pocus: Broomsticks, Witches Fingers, & Dead Man’s Toes!

 For this year’s celebration it is all about food and cocktail pairings for each movie we watch!
 I was so excited and spent a good few weeks finding new dishes that correlate to the scary movies we will be watching throughout this month.
 Yeah, it took a bit of time up front to plan everything but in the end we really enjoyed each meal.